| Proletarians

 and Engels taught, in a word Marxism, materialized into an

+undeniable reality.
 The October Revolution impacted

 throughout the world.
 Europe was shaken to its foundations